ContingencyOfTautologicalContradictions/Selka/README.md

 ## Usage

+To use Selka, first pass to it the path of the directory that will be used as an input to scan for valid clang AST sources in a JSON format, as the former argument.

-To use Selka, pass to it the output directory as the first argument.
-This directory will be used to place the produced shader file.
-As the second argument, you have to pass the shading language you want to produce.
-The following values are: hlsl, glsl, msl and wgsl.
+Then, pass the output directory as the second argument.
+This output directory will be used to place the produced shader file.

+As the third argument, you have to pass the shading language you want to produce, which must be described with one of the following values:

+- ``hlsl``
+- ``glsl``
+- ``msl``
+- ``wgsl``

 ## Progress